Preferences

 Note:Please also note the LOD object, which provides extensive detailed level functionality.

-This default value influences the display of all objects in the current scene, for which you can select a specific level of detail.
-Such objects include all primitives, metaballs and all generators.
+This default value influences the display of all objects in the current scene for which you can select a specific level of detail.
+Such objects include all basic objects, the metaballs and all generators.

 Regardless of the Level of Detail set in the individual object, you can further reduce the level of detail here.